ummaromanasama/WikipediaWordCloudGenerator/README.md

 The components of the Wikipedia Masked Word Cloud consists of utilizing the Wikipedia API to retrieve text data for the word cloud to look at, implementing a mask over the word cloud to give it a shape, and translating the color of an image to the word cloud to give it more personality.

-For more information and step by step guidance on recreating your own word cloud check out:
+For more information and step by step guidance on creating your own word cloud check out:

 Here are some word clouds I generated: